The Benefits of a Central AC Unit

 Clean the Condenser Unit

-A dirty condenser unit will restrict air flow, reduce system efficiency, and increase the cost of energy.
-To prevent the accumulation of dirt and other debris shut off the power supply to your compressor unit prior to you begin cleaning.
-Then, using a garden hose and a cloth, gently scrub the blades and fins of your fan to remove dirt leaves, twigs and twigs.
-After washing then, use a towel and a spray of sanitation to clean and disinfect the fan blades.
-Also, straighten any bent fins that might be caused by wind, or other weather conditions.
+A condenser unit that is dirty can hinder air flow, decrease system efficiency and drive up energy costs.
+Before you begin cleaning, switch off the compressor unit to stop dirt and debris from building up.
+Then using a garden hose, gently wash the fan blades and coil fins to remove dirt leaves, twigs and other debris.
+After washing using a paper towel and a spray of sanitation to wipe and sanitize the fan blades.
+It’s also a good idea to straighten any bent fins, which may be caused by the wind or other weather conditions.

 Line Sets

-If your central air conditioner has been in use for more than 10 years, it is recommended to employ a professional to examine the line sets.
-These are the copper tubes that connect the indoor evaporator coil and the outdoor compressor and condenser.
-The lines carry refrigerant, and any cracks or rust could cause leaks that can result in low cooling and costly costs for utility.
+If your central air conditioner is over 10 years old, you should have a professional inspect the line sets, the copper tubes connecting the indoor air conditioning evaporator coil to the outdoor compressor and condenser unit.
+The lines are filled with refrigerant, and any cracks or corrosion can cause leaks that will result in poor cooling and more expensive costs for utility.

 Air Filter

-To enhance the performance of your AC system, you should change your air filter on a regular basis.
-The frequency of changing your air filter will depend on the frequency you run the AC and how many furry family members are living in your home and how much dust gets accumulated.
-A standard air filter should last for about two weeks to one month during the cooler season.
+Change your air filter frequently to ensure it is clean and enhance the efficiency of your air conditioning system.
+The frequency of changing your air filter depends on how often you run the AC, how many pets reside in the house, and how much dust is collected.
+A standard air filter should last between two weeks and one month during the cooler season.

 Condensate Drain Line